python-gitlab/python-gitlab/docs/api-usage.rst

 Gitlab Objects
 ==============

-You can update or delete an object when it exists as a ``GitlabObject`` object:
+You can update or delete a remote object when it exists locally:

 .. code-block:: python